cs21x/python/psets/1/minpay.md

 For each month, print the **minimum monthly payment**, **remaining balance**, **principle paid** in the format shown in the example below.
 All numbers should be rounded to the nearest penny.
 Finally, print the result, which should include the **total amount paid** that year and the **remaining balance**.

+## Usage

+Your program should behave per the example below:

 ```
 $ python minpay.py
 Enter the outstanding balance on your credit card: 4800